 On September 1st, 1939 the world watched as the Nazi war machine invaded Poland.
-Adolph Hitler’s belligerent action to invade Poland would create a ripple effect that over the next few years almost every country on the planet would feel.
+Adolph Hitler’s belligerent action to invade Poland created a ripple effect that, over the next few years, almost every country on the planet would feel.
 From 1939-1941 the world witnessed the beginnings of yet another World War that for many countries reached near apocalyptic levels.

 World War II: (1939-1941) Lesson Plans, Student Activities and Graphic Organizers

 Students will create a spider map that reflects the major impacts of the German Blitzkrieg in the early war.
 Students’ spider maps will follow the “5W” model of create a “Who, What, When, Where, and Why” style of question, a visual representation of their question and answer, along with a written description in the text box below each of the visualizations.
 Students are encouraged to use either the designed artwork on StoryboardThat, or research pictures using the Photos For Class search bar provided above their storyboards.

 Who inspired the Blitzkrieg style of warfare?

 What was the German Blitzkrieg?

 When was the Blitzkrieg first used?

 Where was the German Blitzkrieg most effective?

 For this extended activity, students should present their spider maps to their peers with the goal of finding other peers that answered similar questions to the ones that they created and comparing their answers.
 What can be useful for this activity is giving each students a “KWL Chart” that has students reflect throughout the activity about what they “Know, Want to Know, and Learned” from this activity.